p2made/P2-Camp-Kitchen/docs/Plywood.md

 ![A4-11 Drawer Front 5](Plywood/A4-11-Drawer-Front-5.png)

-Provision for hardware not yet shown.

 * Drawer 1, 350 mm long with the bottom set high for an effective depth of 50 mm.
 * Drawer 2, 250 mm long with a rail across the top back instead of a back panel, so that there is a large opening for wiring.
-* The rest of the drawers are entirely standard.
+* The rest of the drawers are entirely standard, & as long as possible.

 ## Cupboard